wiredopposite/XGDTool/README.md

 Settings and output directory are optionally.

 ### Output format arguments
-These arguments are mutually exclusive, you can only use on at a time.
+These arguments are mutually exclusive.
 - ```--extract```   Extracts all files to a directory
 - ```--xiso```      Creates an Xiso image
 - ```--god```       Creates a Games on Demand image/directory structure